The 10 Best Aquarium Heaters, A Complete Buying Guide 2021

 Another highly-efficient aquarium heater that instantly caught our attention is the Hygger Saltwater Tank Titanium Tube Submersible Pinpoint Heater.
 For more details, you can check our single product review post.

 - This fully-submersible heater has to be installed horizontally for optimum performance.
-It can even be installed near the water flow to make sure that the temperature remains constant throughout the aquarium.
-It comes with two suction cups that keep the heater in place, so you’re assured that it won’t roll around all over the aquarium.
+You can even install near the water flow to ensure that the temperature remains constant throughout the aquarium.
+It comes with two suction cups that keep the heater in place, ensuring that it won’t roll around all over the aquarium.

 - We also love that it’s designed with a separate controller.
-This allows you to set the temperature easily, or make the necessary adjustments without having to remove the heater from the aquarium.
+This allows you to easily set the temperature or make the necessary adjustments without removing the heater from the aquarium.
 This makes it both convenient and time-efficient.

-- The built-in external electronic thermostat on this heater simultaneously displays the set temperature as well as the current aquarium temperature.
+- The built-in external electronic thermostat on this heater simultaneously displays the set temperature and the current aquarium temperature.
 This allows you to monitor and quickly make changes to your heater.
 For your convenience, you can choose to show the temperature either in Celsius or in Fahrenheit.